Bicycle brake

-A bicycle brake reduces the speed of a bicycle or prevents it from moving.
-The three main types are: rim brakes, disc brakes, and drum brakes.
+A bicycle brake reduces the speed of a bicycle or prevents the wheels from moving.
+The two main types are: rim brakes and disc brakes.
+Drum brakes are less common on bicycles.

 Most bicycle brake systems consist of three main components: a mechanism for the rider to apply the brakes, such as brake levers or pedals; a mechanism for transmitting that signal, such as Bowden cables, hydraulic hoses, rods, or the bicycle chain; and the brake mechanism itself, a caliper or drum, to press two or more surfaces together in order to convert, via friction, kinetic energy of the bike and rider into thermal energy to be dissipated.

 History

 Karl Drais included a pivoting brake shoe that could be pressed against the rear iron tyre of his 1817 Laufmaschine.
 This was continued on the earliest bicycles with pedals, such as the boneshaker, which were fitted with a spoon brake to press onto the rear wheel.
 The brake was operated by a lever or by a cord connecting to the handlebars.
 The rider could also slow down by resisting the pedals of the fixed-wheel drive.

-The next development of the bicycle, the penny-farthings, were similarly braked with a spoon brake or by back pedalling.
+The next development of bicycles, the penny-farthings, were similarly braked with a spoon brake or by back pedalling.
 During its development from 1870 to 1878, there were various designs for brakes, most of them operating on the rear wheel.
 However, as the rear wheel became smaller and smaller, with more of the rider's weight over the front wheel, braking on the rear wheel became less effective.
 The front brake, introduced by John Kean in 1873, had been generally adopted by 1880 because of its greater stopping power.

 Some penny-farthing riders used only back pedalling and got off and walked down steep hills, but most also used a brake.
 Having a brake meant that riders could coast down hill by taking their feet off the pedals and placing the legs over the handlebars, although most riders preferred to dismount and walk down steep hills.
 Putting the legs under the handlebars with the feet off the pedals placed on foot-rests on the forks had resulted in serious accidents caused by the feet getting caught in the spokes.

 An alternative to the spoon brake for penny-farthings was the caliper brake patented by Browett and Harrison in 1887.
 This early version of caliper braking used a rubber block to contact the outside of the penny-farthing's small rear tyre.